-Raymond has funded healthcare for 46 patients in 10 countries.
+Raymond has funded healthcare for 63 patients in 11 countries.

-Vouch is a 53-year-old woman from Cambodia.
-She has two sisters, and enjoys doing the housework, cooking, and watching Khmer dramas on television.
-Twenty years ago, Vouch had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in her right ear to perforate.
-For this reason, Vouch experiences hearing loss, tinnitus, discharge, pain, and itchiness.
-She has a difficult time hearing others and cannot communicate clearly.
-Vouch traveled to our medical partner's care center to receive treatment.
-On October 21, she will undergo a myringoplasty procedure in her right ear.
+Kruy is a 40-year-old rice and vegetable farmer from Cambodia.
+She has two sons and two daughters, and enjoys doing the housework and watching movies.
+Twenty years ago, Kruy had a serious ear infection.
+This infection caused the tympanic membrane, or the ear drum, in her left ear to perforate.
+For this reason, Kruy experiences discharge, tinnitus, and itchiness.
+She cannot hear clearly and has a difficult time communicating well with others.
+Kruy traveled to our medical partner's care center to receive treatment.
+On February 24th, she will undergo a myringoplasty procedure in her left ear.
 During this procedure, surgeons will close the perforation.
-Our medical partner, Children's Surgical Centre, is requesting $423 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-"I hope that my surgery will go well so I can hear clearly again and no longer have any ear discharge and her hearing will improve." -Kruy's Husband
+"I hope that after surgery, my wife's ear infection will stop and she will no longer have any ear discharge and her hearing will improve." -Kruy's Husband